dongminlee94/Samsung-DRL-Code/README.md

-# Code of Deep Reinforcement Learning (DRL) lectured at Samsung
+# Code of Deep Reinforcement Learning (DRL) with PyTorch

 ## Outline